 Because of the large number of potential donors that a recipient can be matched with in a multi-center paired exchange program, paired exchange is almost always the best option for finding the best match, which is correlated with a longer lasting kidney transplant.
 The only exception is six-antigen matched siblings—these are the best possible matches and cannot be improved upon by participating in paired exchange.

 Advanced donation is kidney paired exchange separated in time; the Voucher Program is based on this.
 In the Voucher Program, the donor donates first, to a stranger.
 That donation then provides a voucher for the recipient, which can be redeemed when that recipient is ready for transplant.
-Voucher donation allows the donor to donate when they are ready.
+Voucher donation allows the donor to donate when they are ready, provided they are activated in the NKR system at least three weeks before their intended donation date.
 Voucher donors typically start a paired exchange chain, which helps other patients in need of a transplant.

 The voucher never expires and can be redeemed by the recipient once they are ready for transplant.
 However, if the voucher holder is part of a family voucher, Once the first voucher holder is activated to receive a kidney, all other vouchers related to that donor become void and cannot be redeemed.